Merchandising with Coveo

 Also, Coveo serves and reorders the content on all PLPs, the categories from your navigation menu, and special landing pages from campaigns or any pages that display products.

 Coveo offers many recommendation algorithms for home page, cart, PLPs, product detail pages (PDP), and email marketing.
-From recently viewed, to more advanced statistical models such as people like you also viewed, we provide strategies that leverage product vector space to detect intents for one to one, anonymous personalization.
+From recently viewed to more advanced statistical models like people like you also viewed, strategies are offered to leverage product vector space for detecting intents, enabling one-to-one, anonymous personalization.

-We also support extra functionalities like product badging based on real-time data, and inject personalized content like campaign banners and product slot overrides.
+Additionally, there is support for extra functionalities such as product badging based on real-time data, as well as the ability to inject personalized content like campaign banners and product slot overrides.
 Powering the entire product discovery with Coveo allows it to stay consistent and maximize the cross-pollination between experiences.

-Coveo offers flexible search interface implementation solutions by supplying a library of Headless components that fit into any website.
+Coveo offers flexible search interface implementation solutions by supplying a library of Headless components that fit into any site.
 It can, however, also come packaged in an out-of-the-box (OOTB) framework called Atomic.

 Rules